harshgondaliya/Multi-feature-Smart-Stick-for-Blind/README.md

-# Ultrasonic-Smart-Stick-for-Blind
+# Multi-feature Smart Stick for Blind
-This is a smart stick assist the blind people in their walk.
+This is an Arduino-based smart stick that assists blind people by providing four crucial features - Obstacle Detection, Water Sensing, Stick Searching & Smart Decision Making.

-**Obstacle Sensing** : Ultrasonic sensor HC-SR04 along with a magnetic buzzer was used to provide Obstacle Sensing within a 3-meter radius of the stick.•	Soil Hygrometer along with a magnetic buzzer was used to alarm for the impending water ahead of the blind person

-**Water Sensing** :	Soil Hygrometer along with a magnetic buzzer was used to alarm for the impending water ahead of the blind person

-**Stick Searching** : Stick could be searched by the blind, by pressing a button which rings a loud ringtone on the stick.
-An IR Receiver, IR Remote, and a piezo buzzer were used to accomplish this.
+**Credit:** The idea to incorporate these features in blind stick was inherited from the [Ultrasonic Blind Walking Stick Project](https://nevonprojects.com/ultrasonic-blind-walking-stick-project/) by Neon Projects.
+However, the arduino code and the working model shown in this repository is an indepedent work of the repository owner.

+## Tools & Materials Used
+* Arduino UNO R3
+* HC-SR04 Ultrasonic Sensor Module
+* Soil Moisture Hygrometer Detection Module
+* Infrared IR Wireless Remote Control Kit (IR Receiver + IR Remote)
+* 3.3-5V Passive Buzzers - 2 pcs
+* Active Buzzer Module - 1 pc (to play ringtone)
+* Generic Breadboard
+* 9V Hi-Watt Battery
+* Jumper Breadboard Wires (M-F/M-M/F-F)
+* PVC Pipe (used for creating the armature)
+* Red Electric Tape (to give a blind-stick look)

+## Diagram
+Diagram of the fully working model of stick with all its components is availalble at this [link]().
+## Working
+The stick rings a different type of buzzer to execute each of the below mentioned features.

+**Obstacle Detection** : When an object is detected within 3 meter range of the stick, a buzzer rings.
+For this project, only a single HC-SR04 Ultrasonic Sensor Module was used.
+Thus, it can detect obstacle within 45 degree sector of the sensor. [_Video Link_]()

+**Water Sensing** :	When the base of the stick touches any water or liquid element, a buzzer rings.
+This was done using the Soil Moisture Hygrometer Detection Module for Arduino. [_Video Link_]()

+**Stick Searching** : When the blind needs to search for his stick, he could press an IR Remote button.
+This will ring a ringtone on the stick.
+The sound of this ringtone will enable the blind to search for his stick. [_Video Link_]()

 **Smart Decision Making** : If all three features need to be triggered at the same time then the priority is given as :

-Stick Searching > Water Sensing > Obstacle Sensing
+Stick Searching > Water Sensing > Obstacle Sensing [_Video Link_]()

-Link to demo video of project: https://drive.google.com/open?id=11KAcwyzqoXvQq0XQCTnAzRjBNb7Ga63t
+This is because, before alarming the blind about a 3m distant object, it is more important to give him notice of the impending water.
+Moreover, if the blind wants to use Stick Searching feature then the rest two features will come in no use.